JosephEoff/josepheoff.github.io/_posts/2023-06-08-pfaff30-31-5-stripping.md

 The paint stripper itself is easy to use.
 The stuff I got is a sort of paste - it sticks to the surface rather than running off.

 You should wear rubber gloves while working with the paint stripper.
 I got a small tear in one of my gloves and some of the stripper got on my palm unnoticed.
-I had sort of chemical burn that took a couple of weeks to heal.
+I had a sort of chemical burn that took a couple of weeks to heal.

 |Paint stripper|
 |--------------|